NOTE: This information will be updated as needed in line with public health guidance.

 Will attendance be different for onsite and online classes?

 Attendance will be recorded every day for both onsite and online students.
-(There will be no attendance awards.)
 For onsite students, remember, it is very important that students don’t come to school sick!
-Please refer to the FAQ regarding screening, or to our MCS 2020-21 onsite learning plan for more information.
+Please click here for current COVID-19 information.

 Will visitors be allowed in the building?

-Volunteers will not be allowed in schools at the start of the school year; this policy will be reviewed for possible changes after the first academic quarter of the school year.
-(Note: Student teachers / practicum students will be allowed, as we work with our university partners to maximize safety; other community partners may be allowed with pre-approval; all will be required to adhere to staff health and safety guidelines.)
+Volunteers: All mask and distancing requirements will apply to all volunteers.
+Student teachers / practicum students will be allowed, as we work with our university partners to maximize safety; other community partners may be allowed with pre-approval; all will be required to adhere to staff health and safety guidelines.

 Visitors, including family members, will be allowed in schools by appointment / advance notice only.
 Please call your school office before coming to the school building.
 Visitors will be required to wear masks while in the building.
 In general, lunch visitation will not be allowed.